AxelWalthelm/ContourTracing/README.md

 |       PN | **3** ❌     |       ER | **2** ✔️     |
 |      Sum | **9**         |     Sum | **8**         |

-From this table it is obvious that FECTS does fewer pixel tests.
+From this table it is obvious that FECTS does fewer pixel-tests, because it can turn right with just 2 pixel-tests.

 The saved pixel-tests are redundant.
 For example look at ER+EF compared to PN+P2.
 PN+P2 does one extra pixel-test, because in this case the first PN tests P3 as background, turns right &mdash; which makes pixel P3 become P1 &mdash; and then the second PN tests P1 a second time.